SamyaDaleh/CL-Toolbox/README.md

 ## Installation

-Download the jar from /releases and that's it.
+Download the standalone-jar from /releases and that's it.
 The jar already contains needed third-party libraries.
 You need Java 8 or higher installed for the jar to run, or else compile it for yourself.

 Or if you want to tinker with the code, for me it worked like this:
 - use your favorite IDE to clone/checkout the project